cjdelisle/cjdns/HACKING.md

 remove carrage return characters as lines in the codebase are \n deliniated.
 * File names and structures are CamelCase with first letter capital.
 * All globally visible functions shall begin with the name of the file in which they are defined followed by an underscore and then the name of the function.
-AKA:

-    ThingThatDoesStuff_doStuff()
+AKA `ThingThatDoesStuff_doStuff()`
 * Functions and local variables shall use camelCase names with first letter lowercase.
 * Structures declared in header files must begin with, or be, the name of the header in which they are declared.
 * Global variables as well as static local variables are forbidden.
 Constants are acceptable.
-* All preprocessor definitions in header files must contain the name of the header file followed by an underscore and the definition name in all capitals AKA:
+* All preprocessor definitions in header files must contain the name of the header file followed by an underscore and the definition name in all capitals AKA `define SillyMath_VALUE_OF_PI 3` or `#define SillyMath_DIVIDE(a,b) (a / b)` it is sometimes acceptable for macros to use camel case as is done in Endian.h, use judgement.

-    #define SillyMath_VALUE_OF_PI 3

-or

-    #define SillyMath_DIVIDE(a,b) (a / b)`

-it is sometimes acceptable for macros to use camel case as is done in Endian.h, use judgement.

 If there is a better way, come to irc and announce it,